 Gulls can weigh anywhere from 4 ounces (a small gull) to 3 and a half pounds.
-Gulls start their mating season in late March and April their eggs are laid in early May.
-During this time gulls begin to build nests.
-The gull is very social and usually once a bird builds its nest other gulls will build theirs quite close.
-About three weeks after their eggs are laid the baby chicks hatch (early June).
+Gulls start their mating season in late March and April.
+Their eggs are laid in early May.
+During this time, gulls begin to build nests.
+The gull is very social; once a bird builds its nest, other gulls will build theirs quite close.
+The baby chicks hatch about three weeks after their eggs are laid (early June).
 These little chicks grow quickly and sometimes fall out of the nest.
-If they are not returned right away they will die when they are really small.
-It takes about three years for a gull to reach full maturity but they will fledge in early August.
+If they are not returned right away, they will die when they are small.
+It takes about three years for a gull to reach full maturity, but they will fledge in early August.

-These birds can become a large burden to anyone owning a house, barn, orchard, and farm and even in urban areas they can cause numerous problems.
-When you have a big problem with them nesting in or around your property you need a bird control professional who can help you easily get rid of these pest irritating birds.
+These birds can become an enormous burden to anyone owning a house, barn, orchard, or farm.
+Even in urban areas, they can cause numerous problems.
+When you have a big problem with them nesting in or around your property, you need a bird control professional who can help you quickly eliminate these irritating pest birds.
 With these being one of the most troublesome pest birds, you need someone that has experience dealing with these birds.
-A bird control professional can save you time and money and make sure that your bird problem is resolved correctly the first time.
+A bird control professional can save you time and money and make sure that your bird problem is resolved the first time correctly.

 Seagulls are not actually naming a specific species of bird, but is a blanket term for over 40 different species of seabirds with a similarly heavy built appearance, often with a yellow/orange beak and webbed feet.

 There is fossil evidence of Laridae birds from the early Oligocene era, around 30 million years ago.
 Today, seagulls can be found on every continent, including Antarctica.
 Seagulls are most commonly seen by the shoreline of oceans, seas, and large lakes.